phil-mansfield/shellfish/doc/tutorial.md

 ##### Using Unsupported Halo Catalogs and Merger Trees

-If you are using a halo catalog or marger tree format that isn't supported by Shellfish, you can get Shellfish to analyze your halos anyway by following the instrucitons [here](https://github.com/phil-mansfield/shellfish/blob/master/doc/unsupported_catalogs.md)
+If you are using a halo catalog or merger tree format that isn't supported by Shellfish, you can get Shellfish to analyze your halos anyway by following the instrucitons [here](https://github.com/phil-mansfield/shellfish/blob/master/doc/unsupported_catalogs.md)